Data hierarchy

-Data hierarchy refers to the systematic organization of data, often in a hierarchical form.
+Data hierarchy refers to the systematic organization of data, often in hierarchical form.
 Data organization involves characters, fields, records, files and so on.
 This concept is a starting point when trying to see what makes up data and whether data has a structure.
 For example, how does a person make sense of data such as 'employee', 'name', 'department', 'Marcy Smith', 'Sales Department' and so on, assuming that they are all related?
 One way to understand them is to see these terms as smaller or larger components in a hierarchy.
 One might say that Marcy Smith is one of the employees in the Sales Department, or an example of an employee in that Department.
 The data we want to capture about all our employees, and not just Marcy, is the name, ID number, address etc.

 Purpose of the data hierarchy

 "Data hierarchy" is a basic concept in data and database theory and helps to show the relationships between smaller and larger components in a database or data file.
 It is used to give a better sense of understanding about the components of data and how they are related.

 It is particularly important in databases with referential integrity, third normal form, or perfect key.
 "Data hierarchy" is the result of proper arrangement of data without redundancy.
 Avoiding redundancy eventually leads to proper "data hierarchy" representing the relationship between data, and revealing its relational structure.